drussel4/Vector-Embeddings/README.md

 <li>Reducing to 0.50 from 0.60 found ~50 more results, many of which are clear matches</li>
 </ol>
 <p>
 Overall, the 0.50 hurdle rate is more accurately described as arbitrary than rigorously calibrated.
-63 (2.3%) articles passed the hurdle rate - rejected 2,677 (97.7%).
-Of those passing, 6 surpassed the hurdle rate on both title & body, 37 exceeded on title, and 20 on body
+63 (2.3%) articles passed the hurdle rate and 2,677 (97.7%) were rejected.
+Of those passing, 6 surpassed the hurdle rate on <i>both title & body</i>, 37 exceeded on <i>title</i>, and 20 on <i>body</i>.
 </p>
 <p>